taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Min let's Asoka and Iri take in the breathtaking view, eyes glistening with pride as she surveys the reforestation efforts of the Automata.
 Min is standing, spikes on her feet keeping her anchored to the tree platform, while Asoka, less comfortable in the canopy, kneels and cluthes nearby branches with their hands.

 Min: **"I used to wonder why Amadou kept being so obsessed with the Orbiters -- hadn't they hurt him enough?
-Wasn't re-growing the Amazon Rainforest a big enough dream?
-But now, I have my own reasons to be obsessed..."**
+Wasn't re-growing the Amazon Rainforest a big enough dream? "**

 ### Page 12

-Min: **"'To be autonomous is to be able to make *informed* and *un-coerced* decisions' -- that's the fundamental belief of the Automata.
-But in this world, we'll never be fully informed or un-coerced if we don't understand the Orbiters...if we don't understand what it's like to be up *there*.
+Min: **"But...'to be autonomous is to be able to make *informed* and *un-coerced* decisions' -- that's the fundamental belief of the Automata.
+In *this* world, we'll never be fully informed or un-coerced if we don't understand the Orbiters...if we don't understand what it's like to be up *there*.
 So I'm going to spend my Year Underground building up a fake Universal Record, then apply to the ISE Corps!"**

 Asoka: **"*The ISE Corps?*"**

 Min: **"The International Space Exploration Corps.
-It's a school, usually only for Orbiters...but a few years ago they announced a 'Space Asylum Program', a scholarship program for Earthers interested in space exploration!
+It's a school, usually only for Orbiters...but a few years ago they announced a 'Space Asylum Program', a scholarship for Earthers interested in space exploration!
 I'll make it into that program, no matter what it takes!"**

 Min grins widely and reaches up with both arms, intradermal shield activated, to let her hands push out past the eSyrup bubble and feel the real east wind.
 Min laughs with delight.